-As Halloween approaches it would only be right to recommend some of the best walks to get your goose bumps up and your spine tingling.
+As Halloween approaches it would only be right to recommend some of the best walks to get your goose bumps up and your spine-tingling.
 Many of us enjoy taking part in ghost tours whether it’s to spice up our walk or to learn about the rich history that many of our Cotswold walks are steeped in.
 We think you’ll like these:

 Sudeley Castle is great for walkers all year round but Halloween brings tales of the ghost of Janet, its former housekeeper who is still known to walk the castle.
-There are many walks around Sudeley castle and you can also do guided walks in the castle if you’d like with special ghost walks on around this time of year.
+There are many walks around Sudeley Castle and you can also do guided walks in the castle if you’d like with special ghost walks on around this time of year.

 Just outside of the Cotswold town of Cheltenham lies Prestbury, England’s most haunted village.
 Prestbury is reportedly home to more than a dozen ghosts, the most infamous is the Black Abbot who is regularly spotted in the church and churchyard.
 There’s also the charging horseman and the Headless Horseman who, according to local legend, was a royal dispatch rider who was beheaded after interrogation of the Roundheads of Prestbury.
 There are guided walks you can jump on that are designed to show you the spooky sights or you can make your own way around the village independently, but be sure to watch your back, especially on Halloween night.
-If you’ve got children/teenagers who are interested in celebrating Halloween but you don’t fancy the trick or treat thing than embarking on one of Prestbury spooky Halloween ghost walks could be a great idea.
+If you’ve got children/teenagers who are interested in celebrating Halloween but you don’t fancy the trick-or-treat thing then embarking on one of Prestbury’s spooky Halloween ghost walks could be a great idea.

 The Tudor World Museum in Stratford-upon-Avon lies in the Fallstaff, one of England’s most haunted buildings.
 Pay the museum a visit and follow that with a wander around the old market town which is renowned for unexplained happenings and a whole multitude of ghost walks are based in this area.
-Stratford itself is a beautiful medieval town, home to William Shakespeare and has the river Avon flowing through which makes for gorgeous walks and boating activities on the river.
-Aside from the ghost walks there are plenty of other beautiful trails to explore including the Stratford Greenway, Welcombe Hills Country Park and Charlecote Park, all worth investigating.
+Stratford itself is a beautiful medieval town, home to William Shakespeare, and has the river Avon flowing through which makes for gorgeous walks and boating activities on the river.
+Aside from the ghost walks there are plenty of other beautiful trails to explore including the Stratford Greenway, Welcombe Hills Country Park, and Charlecote Park, all worth investigating.